1 year after birth: are CRISPR-designed babies the future?

 About the future use of embryonic manipulation.
 Will these procedures increase in number?

-It’s impossible to predict how close we are to normalized designer babies, but I believe that this will be increasingly accepted over time.
-Even things that we find outrageous today, such as creating babies that look like Kim Kardashian later in life, might be possible in the future.
+It’s impossible to predict how close we are to normalized designer babies and CRISPR designed babies, but I believe that this will be increasingly accepted over time.
+Even things that we find outrageous today, such as creating CRISPR designed babies that look like Kim Kardashian later in life, might be possible in the future.

 Keep in mind that, not long ago, the news media debated whether in vitro fertilization was ethically correct or not.
 “Who are we to play God?”
 “In vitro fertilization, blessing or curse?” [note how the religious undertone seems to be a winning concept when headlining scientific doubts] Today, in vitro fertilization is a routine procedure.
 Still, please keep in mind that I’m not drawing parallels between helping parents have children and human vainness or Kim Kardashian.
 The examples merely serve to show how our ideas and values change with time and exposure.

-One thing that speaks against the standardization of designer babies is that we still need to target the desired gene at an early embryonic stage to ensure that we change all cells.
+One thing that speaks against the standardization of CRISPR designed babies (and designer babies in general) is that we still need to target the desired gene at an early embryonic stage to ensure that we change all cells.
 With today’s technology that means one approach: in vitro fertilization.
 In other words, you need to take good ol’ fashioned procreation (you know, the birds and the bees) out of the equation.
 And here’s where it becomes problematic:

 - In vitro fertilization is not 100% efficient (actually, about 40% for women below 35 years), which will most likely require multiple trials before a successful pregnancy.